-WSD+ Essentials (Scaling & Polishing, Fluoride Treatment, Full Mouth X-rays, Smile Analysis) at $98 nett – available at Clementi
+WSD Essentials (Scaling & Polishing, Fluoride Treatment, Full Mouth X-rays) at $98 nett.
+Learn more.

 Wisdom teeth, also known as third molars, are the last set of molars to emerge between the ages of 17 to 21 — two on the upper jaw and two on the lower jaw, found at the very back of your mouth.
 While it is common to grow a set of four wisdom teeth, some people may only grow a couple while others may not grow any wisdom teeth at all.